New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Introduction

-In this study, we combined the DF method with galaxy cluster observation for the first time to test the cosmological principle, and construct a statistical isotropic analysis scheme for them.
+In this paper, we combined galaxy clusters to an anisotropic model constructed using the DF method and the $\Lambda$CDM model for the first time, to test the cosmological principle.
 Our goal is to probe anisotropic signals from galaxy clusters, assess the statistical significance of anisotropy, and analyze the potential impact of factors such as data spatial distribution, observation equipment, and redshift on the probed results.
 The paper is organized as follows: In Section \ref{data} we briefly introduce the basic information of the galaxy cluster sample used and give its redshift distribution and spatial location distribution.
 Section \ref{method} details how to combine the $L_{X}-T$ relation of galaxy clusters with the DF method to probe the preferred direction of cosmic anisotropy.
 It also describes how to construct statistical isotropic analyses to evaluate the significance of the results.
 In Section \ref{result}, we present the main results, including the constraints of $L_{X}-T$ correlation, the anisotropic signals derived from various galaxy cluster datasets, and the corresponding statistical results.
 Afterwards, the corresponding investigation and discussion are given in Section \ref{dis}.
 Finally, a brief summary is given in Section \ref{sum}.